 UTPD has partnered with BAIR Analytics Inc. to provide RAIDS Online, an online, public crime mapping system.
 The partnership will help keep members of the university community informed about crime that occurs on campus and in the area.
 RAIDS Online provides a map and crime analysis data.
 UT community members can use the map, data grid, and analytics to learn more about specific incidents and reports.

-Troy Lane, chief of police at Duke University, has been named the chief of police for the UT Knoxville Police Department.
-Graham, who has more than 15 years of campus law enforcement experience, will begin June 25.
+Troy Lane, chief of police at the University of Wyoming, has been named the chief of police for the UT Police Department.
+Lane, who has more than sixteen years of campus law enforcement experience, will begin June 25.
 Lane replaces former chief Gloria Graham, who left in January 2012 to become assistant chief of police at the University of Chicago.